-There are a few things to really keep in mind when shopping for a scope for a DMR.
+There are a few things to really keep in mind when shopping for a DMR scope.

 Rapid Target Acquisition

-In pressure situations, target acquisition needs to happen quickly and effectively.
+In high-pressure situations, target acquisition must take place quickly.
 Some scopes allow for this better than others.
-A few of the factors that contribute to rapid target acquisition are the scope’s light transmission, the reticle design, and the field of view (FOV) at various magnification levels.
+Factors that contribute to rapid target acquisition are light transmission, reticle design, and field of view (FOV).

 Accurate Holdover and Windage Estimations

-Unlike a sniper, designated marksmen won’t have as much time to make on the fly scope adjustments when a target needs to be engaged.
-Having a scope that allows shooters to adjust to estimate holdover and windage corrections is extremely important.
-Being able to lead moving targets is also vital.
+Unlike snipers, designated marksmen won’t have as much time to make on-the-fly scope adjustments.
+A scope that allows shooters to adjust to estimated holdover and windage corrections is extremely important.
+The ability to lead moving targets is also vital.

 This mostly comes down to reticle design and a DM’s familiarity with that design.
-There are a plethora of different reticle designs to choose from, so make sure to pick one that you are willing to learn how to use.
+There are plenty of reticle designs to choose from, so make sure to pick one you are willing to learn how to use effectively.